mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 ## Spring is an anti-pattern

-As demoed above, Spring was invented to circumvent Java's shortcomings, and has since grown to somehow become a de-facto go-to when starting Java project.
+As demoed above, Spring was invented to circumvent Java's shortcomings, and has since mysteriously grown to somehow become a de-facto go-to when starting Java project.
 Quoting [Why Spring?](https://spring.io/why-spring):

 > Spring makes programming Java quicker, easier, and safer for everybody.
 > Spring’s focus on speed, simplicity, and productivity has made it the world's
 > most popular Java framework.

+What a load of bullshit.
+Let's debunk this marketing turd.
-Let's discuss a very important distinction between simplicity and easiness.
+But first, a very important distinction between simplicity and easiness.
 Spring allows you to manage transactions in an easy way, true, but in doing so it brings in 20 megs worth of crap and forces you to use complex patterns like the dependency injection.
 And that can hardly be perceived as "simple".
 Try debugging a 200-line-long stacktrace pointing somewhere within deep bowels of Spring transaction magic, within the spaghetti of abstractions and proxies before lecturing me on simplicity.

+> Writing code easily doesn't mean at all that the resulting solution will be simple.

-* So, Spring may be easy, but it's definitely NOT simple.
+* So, Spring code snippets may look easy, but the iceberg below is definitely NOT simple.
 * It's not "safer" in any meaning of this word: just remember how safe it is when it suddenly starts applying a rogue interceptor because there was a beans.xml hidden somewhere within a jar pulled in as a transitive dependency.